 Hello!
 Jess here.
-I’m one of the Personal Artworkers at instantprint and I wanted to explain the differences between RGB and CMYK colour gamuts and why you should use CMYK for commercially printed documents.
-I’ll also show you how to check the colour settings in some commonly used software packages.
+I’m one of the Personal Artworkers at instantprint and I wanted to explain the key differences between the RGB and CMYK colour gamuts and why you should use CMYK for commercially printed documents.
+I’ll also show you how to check the colour settings in some commonly used software programs, like Photoshop and InDesign.

 How We Use Colour

 It’s important to note that, here at instantprint, we don’t check documents’ colour set up, and when you upload your artwork to our website or send it across to us via email, our proofing tool automatically converts all colours to CMYK, which can cause noticeable colour variation in the finished product.